rebuilding democracy, one house at a time

 Integrate with other governance platforms, build out essential UI components, and launch a token network that will help fuel development of tools and the ecosystem at large

 Daohaus is a social experiment to test pure democratic governance.
 The aim is to purchase, manage, and enjoy a single real estate property.

 The hope is to use this specific scope to expand and grow the idea into governance of a community, and even a nation.
 Hopefully bringing us closer to a more pure, accountable, and representative government.
 One that is truly of the people, by the people and for the people.

-3 large similarities exist between managing a real estate property, and governing a nation.
-Namely the creation of rules called laws, the enforcement of those rules, and the management of an escrow account that we all fund through our taxes.
+Three large similarities exist between managing a real estate property, and governing a nation.
+Namely the the creation of rules called laws, the enforcement of those rules, and the the management of an escrow account that we all fund through our taxes.

-Creating the framework for doing those 3 things on a much smaller and simpler scale holds an important advantage which is flexibility.
-We start small so that we can learn from flaws in the design, build it incrementally, and test our hypothesis as it grows following an Agile mentality.
+Creating the framework for doing those three things on a much smaller and simpler scale holds an important advantage which is flexibility.
+We start small, so that we can learn from flaws in the design, build it incrementally, and test our hypothesis as it grows following an Agile mentality.

-In regards to the larger political dialouge that's occuring in today's society, Daohaus is a proving ground for the advantages of a proposal governance over our current charasmatic representative based system that pulls from 2 major political parties.
+In regards to the larger political dialogue that's occurring in today's society, Daohaus is a proving ground for the advantages of a proposal governance over our current charismatic representative based system that pulls from two major political parties.